Doodleverse/SDStools/docs/inpaint_spacetime_guide.md

 # Usage Guide for inpaint_spacetime.py

-Use this script to fill in the missing values after using the script `inpaint_spacetime.py` to impute (inpaint) missing data from time series data.
+Use this script to fill in the missing values after using the script `filter_outliers_hampel_spacetime.py` to impute (inpaint) missing data from time series data.

 The script `inpaint_spacetime.py` reads a CSV file containing shoreline data and applies biharmonic inpainting to fill missing values in the data matrix.
-It supports two inpainting methods: a default method and a "smart" method that also removes small objects and holes before inpainting.
 The processed data is saved to a new CSV file, and a comparison plot of the original and inpainted data matrices is generated and saved.

 ## Need Help